 As a cadet’s training experience at the San Antonio Police Training Academy is nearing its completion, he or she will experience the block of instruction known as “Skills.”
 This is a five-and-a-half week block of instruction taught chiefly by three groups of experienced officers assigned to the Firearms, Driving and Tactics details.

-Congratulations to the SAPD SWAT team for once again proving they are the “best” of the best!
-The team was crowned champions, for the ninth time out of the last twelve competitions, at this year’s annual Texas Tactical Police Officers Association‘s (TTPOA) SWAT Competition held in Dallas, Texas, on September 20-23.
-The team outperformed 28 other teams (including an international entry from Germany) through seven events that included a Pistol Relay, Hostage Rescue, Officer Down, Sniper Event, and Obstacle Course.
+Congratulations to the SAPD SWAT team for once again proving they are the “best” of the best.
+The team was crowned champions for the fourth year in a row (and 10th time of the last 13 competitions) at this year’s Annual Texas Tactical Police Officers Association‘s (TTPOA) SWAT Competition held in Houston, Texas, on October 23-27.
+The team outperformed 23 other teams (including teams from Florida, Louisiana, and Arkansas) through seven events that included a Pistol Relay, Hostage Rescue, Officer Down, Sniper Event, and Obstacle Course.
 Winning this competition is the result of intense training and performance under pressure.
-The team’s extreme dedication to be the best is a compliment to our Department and positive reassurance for the citizens of San Antonio.
-This year’s team consisted of Officer Carlos Chavez, Officer David Larios, Officer Danny Martinez, Officer Richard Morgan, Officer Lance Perez, Officer James Ybarra, and Officer Chris Zygmont.
+The team’s extreme dedication to be the best is a compliment for the Department and positive reassurance for the citizens of San Antonio.
+This year’s team consisted of Officer Carlos Chavez (Fittest SWAT Cop Winner), Officer David Larios, Officer Pedro Garcia, Officer Richard Morgan, Officer Lance Perez, Officer Chris Zygmont and Officer Greg Cummins.